TL;DR

 - High-quality “think out loud” feedback from your exact target audience helps you validate concepts, designs, and decisions

-- Integration with popular prototyping tools including Figma, InVision, Axure, Adobe XD, and more
+- Integration with popular prototyping tools, including Figma, Axure, Adobe XD, and more

 UserTesting doesn’t put a specific price on its core product – you have to contact the company to get a personalized quote based on your team’s needs.